Wharepuke/Dalton Trust Artist Residency 2018

 - Web sites – Wharepuke Sculpture Park, Art at Wharepuke & Artist Residency web page

-- A work made on-site for Wharepuke Sculpture Park
+- A permanent work made on-site for Wharepuke Sculpture Park

 - Artist’s floor talk and/or slide presentation to local community

-- Interaction with sculpture park visitors – Artists should be prepared to engage with visitors to the sculpture park where appropriate
+- Interaction with sculpture park visitors – Artists should be prepared to engage with visitors, school groups etc. to the sculpture park where appropriate

 - Any specialist equipment for sound, video installation pieces